Your Personal Information

 There are some cases when your information can be shared for other reasons, eg to prevent crime.

-Sometimes GEO can withhold information, eg to protect national security.
+In certain circumstances, GEO may withhold information, eg to protect national security.

 How to make a complaint